ebzzry/ebzzry.github.io/src/words.md

 * Defer to use what you will use to defer.<br>

-* Don't find an excuse not to do it.
+* If you're going to find excuses, don't find an excuse not to do it.
 Instead, find an excuse to do it.<br>

+* Work your way through things, not around it.<br>